i-magdy/magdi-yacoub/README.md

 Please Install the latest version of Android Studio [Electric Eel](https://developer.android.com/studio)

-#### Developer Note
-    Currently i'm working on refactor the Modules to make a clean architecture.
-    I'm using Firebase Storage to upload files and Phone Auth to verify patient's phone number, considering to implement Twilio SMS service and  DigitalOceans Spaces S3 AWS as Alternative services.
-    Some screens need refactoring "i'll add comments on code", next stage is to test The application.
-Thank you!

 ### Modularization
     We have here the base code in app module,